 This course satisfies the Interdisciplinary criteria (IDS) for the 2014 Core Curriculum.
+Offered spring semester, odd-numbered years.

 SOC 347.
 Criminal Justice and the Law.
 (3)

 Analysis of the American criminal justice system, focusing on the nature of criminal law, roles and functions of police, the criminal justice process, the court system, and treatment of offenders.